 The framework guides AWS customers through a series of questions that enables them to better understand how well their architecture aligns with best practise.
 The ultimate goal is to help AWS customers to build environments that are secure, high performance, resilient and efficient.

-AWS offers a free to use Well Architected Tool which guides customers through the questions in relation to their specific AWS workloads, and then provides a plan on how best to architect the cloud environment using established best practises.
+AWS offers a free-to-use Well-Architected Tool, which guides customers through the questions in relation to their specific AWS workloads and then provides a plan on how best to architect the cloud environment using established best practises.

 AWS 5 Pillars

-- Reliability – The reliability pillar focuses on architecting for failure.
+- Reliability: the reliability pillar focuses on architecting for failure.
 Rapid recovery from failure is essential for modern businesses.

-- Performance Efficiency – The performance efficiency pillar focuses on the efficient use of IT and computing resources.
+- Performance Efficiency: The performance efficiency pillar focuses on the efficient use of IT and computing resources.

-- Cost Optimization – The Cost Optimization pillar focuses on avoiding unnecessary expenditure on AWS resources.
+- Cost Optimization: the cost optimization pillar focuses on avoiding unnecessary expenditure on AWS resources.

-AWS Well Architected – Reliability Pillar
+AWS Well-Architected Framework – Reliability Pillar

-The Reliability Pillar of the Well Architected Framework looks at how well a system can recover from infrastructure or service failures.
-It also considers how a system can automatically scale to meet demand, and how disruptions such as misconfigurations or intermittent network issues can be mitigated.
+The Reliability pillar of the Well-Architected Framework looks at how well a system can recover from infrastructure or service failures.
+It also considers how a system can automatically scale to meet demand and how disruptions, such as misconfigurations or intermittent network issues, can be mitigated.